omersha/omersha.github.io/_posts/2015-12-22-the-name-of-the-rose.md

 states, rewards = execute_engine(20000)
 {% endhighlight %}

-Since the profits from an add are both delayed and stochastic, at any given time there will be no relation between the current user, and the current reward - which makes it hard (impossible?) to learn a good decision rule by using supervised learning algorithms:
+Since the profits from an ad are both delayed and stochastic, at any given time there will be no relation between the current user, and the current reward - which makes it hard (impossible?) to learn a good decision rule by using supervised learning algorithms: